tamedevelopers/database/README.md

 ```

 ## Autoload Register
+- Takes an `string\|array` as param
-- You can use register collection of all folder files
+    - You can use register a folder containing all needed files
-    - This automatically includes all file in that folder and sub-folders
+        - This automatically register `Files\|Classes` in the folder and sub-folders.

 ```
 use builder\Database\AutoloadRegister;